-Q: I am interested in touring the Brick House, what shall I do?
+Q: I'm interested in touring the Brick House, what shall I do?

 A: The best way to view the Brick House is by becoming a member.
-You will receive advance information on special event opportunities to visit the Brick House, such as the Museum's spring Garden Party and the winter Holiday Party.
-It is not available for scheduled tours.
+You will receive advance information on special event opportunities to visit the Brick House, such as the Museum's spring Garden Party It is not currently available for scheduled tours.